City Baking Guide

 • Waiting for full sea-level bake times before checking center set and structure.

-• Skipping hydration support in breads and cookies despite dry mountain conditions.
+• Skipping hydration support in breads, cookies, and loaf cakes despite dry mountain conditions.

-• Changing too many variables in one batch, which obscures what actually fixed the bake.
+• Changing too many variables in one batch, which hides what actually fixed the bake.

 Flagstaff High Altitude Baking Calculator